-By default the site produced by Ream needs to be served as a Node.js server, or run in a serverless environment like AWS lambda.
-But pages that don't use
+By default the site produced by Ream needs to be served as a Node.js server, or run in a serverless environment like AWS lambda / Vercel etc. And pages that don't use

-serverPreload will be statically generated at build time or at the first time being requested.
+preload will always be statically generated at build time.

 This is the best way to make some pages "static" while keeping other pages server-rendered if you need.

-ream export, your project will be built and exported to
+ream build while building your website, your project will be built and exported to

-.ream/export folder, then you can deploy this folder to any static site hosting service like GitHub Pages, ZEIT Now, Netlify or Render.
+.ream/client folder, then you can deploy this folder to any static-site hosting service like GitHub Pages, ZEIT Now, Netlify or Render.

 Note that while using

 ream export, you don't have to use the

 <a> elements on every page, so pages with dynamic path will be covered if they are referenced in other pages.